 How to Track and Re-Plan a Project Using SharePoint

 In this video, BrightWork CEO, Éamonn McGuinness explains how to track and re-plan your project using key reports on the project homepage, the project schedule, the project status report, and more.

 In the following sections, we’ll take a closer look at project tracking and re-planning.

 1. Check and Understand the Project’s Progress

 You need to understand the status of the project before any re-planning can take place.
-The SharePoint Project Management Template is pre-populated with a range of visual and intuitive project reports to help everyone involved in the project understand the status very quickly.
+The SharePoint Project Management Template is pre-populated with a range of visual reports to help everyone involved in the project understand the status very quickly.

 Having a single source of project truth reduces the need for multiple emails and meetings to figure out what is happening.

-Start your assessment with the project homepage.
+Start your review with the project homepage.
 Key project metrics (highlighted below) surface late tasks, the current finish date, and the date of the most recent update to the project site.

 Simply click on the tile to view the underlying information.